keitaninja/storybook-addon-theme-changer/README.md

 It works nicely with UI libraries such as [daisyUI](https://github.com/saadeghi/daisyui).

+Support Storybook 8

 ## Getting Started

-Add this addon to the `.storybook/main.js` file.
+Add this addon to the `.storybook/main.js (main.ts)` file.

 ```{javascript}
 module.exports = {